nclundsten/LuceneSearch/README.md

 Quick Start / Demo:
 - add the lines above into your root composer.json
 - run composer update
-- *note* default storage location for indexes is /dev/shm
+- NOTE: default storage location for indexes is /dev/shm
 - use temp route of /search/build-index to build an index from the example mapper data (this will be replaced later)

 How to Use: